 The tank is placed in a loft, an “expansion and feed” tank.
 It feeds the central heating system with water and also stores the hot water when the system overheats.

-Often, low boiler pressure is caused by a leak and unless you get a professional to fix that, you may be tempted to replace your boiler and buy a new one.
+Often, low boiler pressure is caused by a leak and unless you get a professional find the leak and fix it, you may be tempted to replace your boiler and buy a new one.
 But wait, it doesn’t have to be that way!